Superalgos/Superalgos/README.md

 * **Indicators:** they process data to produce more ellaborate datasets;
 * **Trading Engine:** it is the bot that reads a Superalgos Protocol file containing the details of trading strategies and interacts with the Superalgos Desktop App to run them as simulations (using a simulation plotter) or to trade live.

-> Remember all of these elements (Network, Network Node, Task Manager, Tasks and Bots) are part of your definition.
+> **NOTE:** Remember all of these elements (Network, Network Node, Task Manager, Tasks and Bots) are part of your definition.
 If you *do not* use one of the Quick-Start Examples workspaces supplied with the release, you will need to create all of these elements on your own, starting from the definition menu.
 It is unlikely that you will be able to do this properly, so we highly reccommend you use one of the supplied templates.

 All workspaces in the ```Quick-Start-Examples``` folder include the Superalgos Network and a network node with two task managers.
 Each task manager has a name, which becomes visible only upon hovering the mouse pointer: